 In procedures, judges cannot guess who is right.
 The courts in the Netherlands will rely on evidence presented by the parties.
 If the judge fails to reach a decision on that basis, he can order a witness hearing.
 The final decision is then based on the statements made by the witnesses under oath.
-A problem is that these witness statements are only taken at a late stage in the proceedings.
+A problem is that these witness statements are only taken during a court hearing at a late stage in the proceedings.
 The passage of time can contribute to witnesses not remembering everything exactly.
 And the statements can sometimes have surprising content.

 In order to prevent the loss of evidence and to enable parties to make a more thorough assessment of whether or not to initiate proceedings, the Netherlands procedural law offers the possibility of conducting a provisional witness hearing.
 This way, the judge can hear the various witnesses soon after the events and no evidence is lost.